-For Finals Rodeo, the entry fees and IGRA escrow account shall be paid back to six (6) places according to the table in paragraph D e.
+d.
 If at least one contestant/team places in an event the first (1st) day, and no one places the second (2nd) day, both go-round's Day Money goes to the contestant(s)/team(s) who placed once provided that the contestants/teams attempted to qualify on the second (2nd) day.
 If at least one contestant/team places the second (2nd) day, and no one placed the first (1st) day, both go-round's Day Money goes to the contestant(s)/team(s) who placed once provided that the contestant(s)/team(s) attempted to qualify on the first (1st) day.
-Prior to awarding both go-rounds Day Money to a contestant, the Rodeo Secretary shall confer with the Judges to verify that the contestant made a valid attempt to ride.
-In rough stock events, an "attempt" shall be defined as the contestant crossing the plane of the chute, i.e., no pulling of a contestant prior to animal leaving the chute.
-If, in fact, no one places after both days, the prize money from international sponsors and Day Money will be held in escrow by IGRA to be used as Day Money at the Finals Rodeo.
+Prior to awarding both go-rounds Day Money to a contestant, the Rodeo Secretary shall confer with the Judges to verify that the contestant/team made a valid attempt.
+An e.
+For Finals Rodeo, the entry fees and IGRA escrow account must be paid:

+"attempt" shall be defined as the contestants/teams allowing the event time to start.
+If no one places after both days, the prize money from international sponsors and Day Money will be held in escrow by IGRA to be used as Day Money at the Finals Rodeo.